 Marcia Bufford Now Healing at Home

-Northeast Ohio Coalition for the Homeless Board Vice President, Marcia Bufford, moved back to her house after two months of care by Metro Health.
-She made what doctors have described as “a remarkable recovery” and in July was discharged to complete her recovery at home.
-Bufford is in the care of seven of her friends who take turns staying with her while she relearns to talk and move after being shot in the face.
+Northeast Ohio Coalition for the Homeless Board Vice President, Marcia Bufford moved back to her house after two months of care by Metro Health.
+She made what doctors has described as “a remarkable recovery” and in July was discharged to complete her recovery at home.
+Bufford is in the care of seven of her friends who takes turns staying with her while she relearns to talk and move after being shot in the face.
 The Plain Dealer, WEWS TV, and the Call and Post have all featured stories and interviews with Bufford.

 Shelter Funding Process Still Excludes Homeless

 The Men’s Resident Council at 2100 Lakeside shelter invited representative of the County and City to their monthly meeting to explain the funding decisions made for the shelters.
 They were especially concerned about the small amount of money given to 2100 Lakeside in the federal Continuum of Care and the repeated issues with a lack of funds to purchase food at the shelter.
 Ruth Gillett, of the County office of Homeless Services, and Bill Resseger of the City of Cleveland Community Development Department attended the Resident Council.
 They did provide an overview of where all the money to run the shelters came from, and why the emergency shelter was not eligible for certain funding streams.
 The men at the shelter were still puzzled at the end of the meeting about why currently homeless people did not have any input into the distribution of resources in the community.

 Care Alliance Opens News Clinic